hipstas/documentation/pages/creating-annotations.md

           <br>
           <br>
           <ul>
-            <li><em>Column A</em>: annotation’s start time (in total seconds or HR:MIN:SEC format)</li>
+            <li><b>Column A</b>: annotation’s start time (in total seconds or HR:MIN:SEC format)</li>
-            <li><em>Column B</em>: annotation’s end time (in total seconds or HR:MIN:SEC format); Note: Column A and Column B may be the same point in time</li>
+            <li><b>Column B</b>: annotation’s end time (in total seconds or HR:MIN:SEC format); Note: Column A and Column B may be the same point in time or different points in time for a range</li>
-            <li><em>Column C</em>: annotation (e.g., transcript, description, speaker name)</li>
+            <li><b>Column C</b>: annotation (e.g., transcript, description, speaker name)</li>
-            <li><em>Column D</em>: layers, categories used to describe annotation type (e.g., transcription, speaker, genre, environment, etc.)</li>
+            <li><b>Column D</b>: layers, categories used to describe annotation type (e.g., transcription, speaker, genre, environment, etc.)</li>
-            <li><em>Column E</em>: index (optional), multiple categories separated by a comma to describe the annotation  (e.g., transcription, speaker, genre, environment, etc.) The index is an "end-of-book" list in the project that allows you to pull different annotations across recordings together on one page in connection with different categories.
+            <li><b>Column E</b>: index (optional), multiple categories separated by a comma to describe the annotation  (e.g., transcription, speaker, genre, environment, etc.) The index is an "end-of-book" list in the project that allows you to pull different annotations across recordings together on one page in connection with different categories.
 The index is a separate page, and it will appear in the drop-down menu at the bottom.
 Capitalization should be normalized. </li>
           </ul>
           <br>